xyfir/accownt/README.md

 4. If the JWT is invalid or expired, redirect them back to the Accownt form or to unauthenticated parts of your app.
 5. Lastly, you'll need a route somewhere to catch redirections and tokens from Accownt after each successful login.
 You set this already in your config.
 6. Optionally, you can also add a link somewhere that takes _authenticated_ users to Accownt so they can modify their account information, like their password or 2FA.

+# Example

+A working example can be found in [Ptorx](https://github.com/Xyfir/ptorx).

+# Contribute

+If you'd like to help work on Accownt, the tutorial above will suffice to get you up and running.
+Certain things however will make your life easier:

+- Make sure your `NODE_ENV` variables in the `.env` files are set to `"development"`.
+- Run the web client's dev server via `npm run start` when in `web/`.
+Connect to it via the `PORT` you set in `web/.env`.
+- Check the `scripts` in each module's `package.json` for helpful scripts.